Liam-F/HLTV-Scraper/readme.md

 ## Installation and Usage

 Since this is written in pure Python, there are no dependencies to install.
 Simply clone the repository or download the zip file, then `cd` to the directory and run `python3 start.py`.
-There is a video demonstration [here](https://twitter.com/rxcs/status/883818154362675200).
+There is a video demonstration [here](https://twitter.com/rxcs/status/883818154362675200) using the aliases described below.

 ![](https://i.imgur.com/jFo3lvW.png)

 ### Arguments

 The script can take several arguments: `check`, `notab`, `debug`, or `test`.

 -  `start.py check` will only check how many new matches need to be downloaded and do nothing else.
 -  `start.py notab` will let the script run but will disable the tabulation.
 -  `start.py debug` can be combined with `notab` to output the raw data the scraper finds.
--  `start.py test match_id` will print the results of a specific given match.
+-  `start.py test <match_id>` will print the results of a specific given match.
 For example, `start.py test 2312163/natus-vincere-vs-cloud9-esl-one-cologne-2017` will result in:

 		Event: ESL One Cologne 2017